What is the issue?

 When the ground-breaking Bringing Them Home report into the Stolen Generations was released in 1997, Australia was shocked to learn that Aboriginal and Torres Strait Islander children represented one in every five children living in out-of-home care.

-Today – over 25 years later – they are one in every three.
+Today, over 25 years later, that figure has worsened to one in every three.

-The causes of over-representation are complex, including the legacy of past policies of forced removal, intergenerational effects of separations from family and culture, poor socio‐economic status and perceptions arising from cultural differences in child‐rearing practices.
-The consequences of child removal are profound: devastating families; deepening intergenerational trauma; too often severing children’s cultural bonds and triggering poor life outcomes; and eroding culture and community.
+The causes of over-representation are complex, rooted in past policies of forced removal, intergenerational effects of separation from family and culture, poor socio-economic conditions and misunderstandings arising from cultural differences in child-rearing practices.
+The consequences are profound; children are separated from their families, cultural bonds are often severed, trauma deepens, and poor life outcomes follow, eroding culture and community.

-Even with the principles of prevention and early intervention contained in Australian policy frameworks, we still see over 80% of funding going into the out-of-home care system instead of into solutions.
+Even though prevention and early intervention are core principles in Australian policy frameworks, over 80% of funding still flows into out-of-home care instead of solutions.

-The outcomes delivered by child protection systems across Australia are alarmingly poor for children and families and are achieved at significant and increasing financial and human cost.
+The outcomes delivered by child protection systems across Australia are alarmingly poor for children and families, and are achieved at significant and increasing financial and human costs.

-There is overwhelming evidence of a series of government policy failures in the response to the escalating crisis of child removal.
-These include:
+There is overwhelming evidence of a series of government policy failures in response to the escalating crisis of child removal, including:

 - failure to redress high levels of Aboriginal and Torres Strait Islander poverty